United States Capitol rotunda: Women's suffrage

 This group portrait monument is known formally as the Portrait Monument to Lucretia Mott, Elizabeth Cady Stanton, and Susan B. Anthony, pioneers of the women's suffrage movement in the United States.
 Their efforts, and the work of later suffrage activists like Alice Paul, eventually led to the passage of the 19th Amendment in 1920.
 The work was sculpted by Adelaide Johnson (1859–1955) from a 16000 lb block of marble in Carrara, Italy.
 The portraits are copies of the individual busts she carved for the Court of Honor of the Woman's Building at the World's Columbian Exposition in 1893.
 The detailed busts are surrounded by rough-hewn marble at the top of the sculpture.
 This part of the statue, according to some, is left unfinished representing the unfinished work of women's rights.
 Contrary to a popular story, the intention was not that it be completed upon the ascension of the first female President — the rough-hewn section is too small to carry a proportional bust.
 The monument was presented to the Capitol as a gift from the women of the United States by the National Woman's Party and was accepted on behalf of Congress by the Joint Committee on the Library on February 10, 1921.
 The unveiling ceremony was held in the Rotunda on February 15, 1921, the 101st anniversary of the birth of Susan B. Anthony, and was attended by representatives of over 70 women's organizations.
 Shortly after its unveiling, however, the statue was moved into the Capitol Crypt.
 It remained on display there for 75 years, until HCR 216 ordered it moved to the Rotunda.
 The statue was placed in its current location, in the Rotunda, in May 1997.

 Other statuary and artifacts

 In addition to the National Statuary Hall Collection and the memorial statuary, there are a number of other pieces in the Rotunda.
-Next to the south entrance, opposite of the statue of George Washington, is a bronze statue of Thomas Jefferson with the Declaration of Independence.
-Donated by Uriah P. Levy, it is the only work of art in the Capitol given by a private donor.
+Next to the south entrance, opposite the statue of George Washington, is a bronze statue of Thomas Jefferson with the Declaration of Independence.
+Sculpted by David d'Angers, it was donated by Uriah P. Levy and is the only work of art in the Capitol given by a private donor.

 At the west entrance, are marble statues of General Ulysses S. Grant and President Abraham Lincoln.
 The Lincoln statue was a commissioned by Congress and designed by Vinnie Ream.
-The statue of Grant was a gift to Congress by the Grand Army of the Republic.
+The statue of Grant was sculpted by Franklin Simmons and was a gift to Congress by the Grand Army of the Republic.